amethyst/amethyst/book/src/intro.md

 games and interactive simulations with the Amethyst game engine.
 This engine is written entirely in [Rust][rs], a safe and fast systems programming language, and sports a clean and modern design.
-More correctly, though, Amethyst is actually a suite of separate libraries and tools that collectively make up a game engine.
+More correctly, though, Amethyst is actually a collection of separate libraries and tools that collectively make up a game engine.

 [rs]: https://www.rust-lang.org/